 - Halsbury’s Laws of Singapore – Volumes 4 (Civil Procedure 2016) and 8 (Criminal Law 2008).

 He has also jointly authored various law reform reports commissioned by the Law Reform Committee of the Singapore Academy of Law.

-Vincent graduated from the National University of Singapore with First Class Honours and received numerous academic prizes.
-He was awarded the Lee Kuan Yew Scholarship to complete his masters at Harvard Law School.
+Vincent graduated from the National University of Singapore with First Class Honours where he received numerous academic prizes.
+He was subsequently awarded the Lee Kuan Yew Scholarship to complete his Masters of Law at Harvard Law School.
 Before joining Allen & Gledhill, he served as a deputy public prosecutor and state counsel at the Attorney General’s Chambers where he advised on and prosecuted serious offences including corruption and other white-collar crimes.

 - Acted for Singapore’s central bank and financial regulator, the Monetary Authority of Singapore, on trial and appeal in an action for unauthorised trading which is a breach of the Securities and Futures Act.
 The appeal judgment is viewed as a landmark judgment on quantum of civil penalty.

 - Acted for a major corporate in a dispute against its former employees arising from various breaches of their fiduciary duties, post-employment contractual covenants and confidentiality obligations.